TUDelft-PRIME-Books/Linear-Algebra/Chapter3/Linear_Transformations.md

-To conclude we consider an example that refers back to {prf:ref}`Prop:LinTrafo:CompositionLintrafos`, and which will to a large extent pave the road to the product of two matrices.
+To conclude we consider an example that refers back to {prf:ref}`Prop:LinTrafo:CompositionLintrafos`, and which will to a large extent pave the road for the product of two matrices.